Do these 6 things to Improve your PTE Pronunciation SkillsMini Tutorial from Voice Science™ See our PTE services

 PTE Pronunciation Scores play a massive role in achieving your needed score in the PTE Academic exam.
 It can be very stressful if you don’t know how to improve your PTE Pronunciation score.

 Pronunciation can be very difficult to master for the PTE exam.
 Such issues are not usually related at all to comprehension and ability to form good sentence structures.
-Rather, if the sound code for English is not close to standard (ie., if sounds of English are deleted, distorted or incorrect) the pronunciation scores go down as the sound file registers error when read.
+Rather, if the sound code for English is not close to mainstream (ie., if sounds of English are deleted, distorted or incorrect) the pronunciation scores go down as the sound file registers error when read.

 Pronunciation errors can cause a fluency impact.
 Fluency issues though can also exist according to how you release the rhythm and melody (intonation) of English.
 If the pattern is too close to mother tongue, it will register error as well.